Who Is Eligible

 Two types of care needs for help at home

 1. If you are generally able to manage at home, but need support with just a few basic tasks, you could be eligible for subsidised support services through the Commonwealth Home Support Programme (CHSP).
+This generally does not include delivery of ready meals.

 The Commonwealth Home Support Programme (CHSP) helps senior Australians access entry-level support services to live independently and safely at home.
 A Regional Assessment Service (RAS) will do a “home support assessment”.